voiceittech/VoiceIt2-IosSDK/README.md

 #### Deployment Target (IOS Version)
 Please make sure that the minimum Deployment Target for your project is IOS 11

-#### Billing
+#### API Key and Token

-In order to use en-US or other content languages you need to have a developer account that has funds.
-In order to add funds to your account please login at: https://voiceit.io/login and navigate to: https://voiceit.io/billing and add funds.
+Contact us at <a href="mailto:support@voiceit.io" target="_blank">support@voiceit.io</a> to get started with an account to use API 2.0.

 #### Voicprint Phrases

-Make sure you review your Voiceprint Phrases by navigating to: https://voiceit.io/phraseManagement in order to know what to pass for voicePrintPhrase parameter
+Make sure you review your Voiceprint Phrases by navigating to: https://dashboard.voiceit.io/phrase_manager/request_new_phrase in order to know what to pass for voicePrintPhrase parameter

 ## Strings and Prompts